liubao68/gaussdb-r2dbc/README.md

 Mono<Connection> mono = connectionFactory.create();
 ```

-PostgreSQL uses index parameters that are prefixed with `$`.
+GaussDB uses index parameters that are prefixed with `$`.
 The following SQL statement makes use of parameters:

 ```sql
 INSERT INTO person (id, first_name, last_name) VALUES ($1, $2, $3)